ThomasPfuhl/gdm/README.md

 # GDM — Generic Data Module

 funded by the DFG-Projekt gfbio [German Federation For Biological Data](https://www.gfbio.org)
-written by thomas.pfuhl@mfn-berlin.de at the [Naturkundemuseum Berlin](https://www.naturkundemuseum.berlin)
+written by thomas.pfuhl@mfn-berlin.de at the [Museum für Naturkunde Berlin](https://www.naturkundemuseum.berlin)

 ## Purpose
 Provide a webframework with CRUD functionalities for any relational data base.